hmrc/eu-subsidy-compliance/README.md

 ```
 sm --start ESC_ALL
 ```
 By default, this service runs on port `9094`.
-To bring up only this service , use
+To bring up only this service, use
 ```
 sbt run
 ```